The Trust Project

-The Trust Project is a complex international consortium involving over 100 news organizations working towards greater transparency and accountability in the global news industry, including The Economist, Folha de São Paulo, The Globe and Mail, the Independent Journal Review, Mic, Italy's La Repubblica, Il Sole 24 Ore, and La Stampa.
-The Project was started in 2014 by Sally Lehrman, a journalist and former director of Santa Clara University's journalism ethics program at the Markkula Center for Applied Ethics and launched in November 2017.
-Richard Gingras, head of Google News is a co-founder.
+The Trust Project is a complex international consortium involving over 100 news organizations working towards greater transparency and accountability in the global news industry, including The Economist, The Globe and Mail, the Independent Journal Review, Mic, Italy's La Repubblica, Il Sole 24 Ore, and La Stampa.
+The Project was started in 2014 and launched in November 2017.

-Mandate

-The Trust Project was created to "strengthen public confidence in the news through accountability and transparency".
-It is a consortium of news companies working collectively to develop and implement transparency standards that for users can see and machines can read in order to increase accountability in journalism.

 Consortium members

 As of 2018, the consortium includes 120 members such as The Economist, The Washington Post, Germany's Deutsche Presse-Agentur (DPA), The Globe and Mail, Hong Kong Free Press, the Independent Journal Review (IJR), Mic, Italy's La Repubblica, La Stampa, Bay Area News Group, CBC News, Heavy.com, Sky News, The Toronto Star, TEGNA, Voice of OC, Italy's Corriere della Sera and Il Sole 24 Ore, Spain's El País, Greece's Kathimerini, and Haymarket Media Group.

-Members work closely with the Trust Project to display the required Trust Indicators, implement associated markup, and have the right to use the Trust Mark logo.
+In 2022, there were 265 news organizations that were members.

+In 2023, there were 275 organizations in 10 countries.

+In 2024, El Tiempo and El Nuevo Día completed a two-year process to become certified.

+By the end of 2025, the Trust Project reported over 300 certified outlets.

 Core Trust Indicators and editorial attributes

-The consortium "has created a set of digital standards called "Trust Indicators" to help identify and surface high quality reporting from reliable news sites."
-According to the Trust Project, "Trust Indicators" are markings within published news articles that denote to readers the news websites' commitment to increased journalistic and ethical standards in reporting.
-The Trust Project's transparency standards are intended to assist journalists to "serve society with a truthful, intelligent and comprehensive account of events and ideas."

-The consortium has created its own content management system (CMS), editorial guidelines, and style guide.
+The consortium has created a standardized content management system (CMS), editorial guidelines, and style guide.
 These reflect the consortium's shared principles through policies on ethics, corrections, anonymous sourcing, and fact-checking standards.
 News articles use markup language, user experience (UX) as "pieces of online code to deliver improved search and news results" by providing readers with information including the author/journalist and how the story was reported.
+The Trust Project also looks for transparency in the reporting process, including explaining some editorial decisions for major stories, being easier for readers to contact and making other disclosures.
+The project does not report on outlets that did not pass or share the final score of those that did, just the process it takes to pass and the standards that must be met.